The graduation fee will be posted to your student account. Once posted, payment should be made to the Cashiers and Student Accounts Office.

 Diplomas will be engraved according to the name and degree listed on your University record.
-Diplomas will be mailed in January to the address provided on your Application for Graduation unless a new address is provided to The Graduate School.
+Diplomas will be mailed in late June to the address provided on your Application for Graduation unless a new address is provided to The Graduate School.
 Updating your address in UNCGenie does NOT change where your diploma will be mailed.

 Final Plans of Study for Master’s, Ed.S. and Certificate Candidates

 If changes have been made to the Plan of Study, you must submit the revised plan by the end of the third week of classes.
 Degree audits will not be processed without a plan of study.
 You should keep a copy of the final Plan of Study for your records.

 |Tuesday, January 24||Deadline to submit application for all students completing degree requirements during the 2017 Spring Semester.|

 |Wednesday, March 22||Final date for oral examination in defense of dissertation for doctoral candidates.
 Final Oral Examination Schedule form must be filed with The Graduate School two weeks prior to examination.|